SasanLabs/VulnerableApp/docs/HOW-TO-USE.md

 - parameter name which represents the input to the endpoint
 - type of vulnerabilities exposed by the endpoint

 As Vulnerability Scanning Tools use `sitemap.xml`, `robots.txt` etc. in order to find the exposed endpoints so we have provided sitemap which provides all the vulnerable endpoints present in the VulnerableApp.
-For a better usage of VulnerableApp, Vulnerability Scanning tools need to understand the output of `\scanner` endpoint and that information alone can suffice for all needs.
+For a better usage of VulnerableApp, Vulnerability Scanning tools need to understand the output of `VulnerableApp/scanner` endpoint and that information alone can suffice for all needs.

 ## Glimpse of the tool ##
 Tool's Starting Screen: